RachealIlelaboye/LITA_Class_Project/README.md

-# -LITA_Class_Project
+# LITA_Class_Project
-This a documentation of my learning with Ladies in Tech Africa(LITA).
+This a documentation of my learning journey with Ladies in Tech Africa(LITA).
 My first Data Analysis Project with LITA.

+##EXCEL CLASS